Systemic-Labs/Perfect-Stack/README.md

 *"Details of Why you must not choose a tech only by popularity and statistics"*

-- Avoid learning ~10+ years old stuff if a better option is available. old tech was made for past era ecosystem, development model and HW/SW/issues.
+- Avoid learning ~10+ years old stuff if a better alternative is available. old tech was made for past era ecosystem, development model and HW/SW/issues.

-- Is still popular due to seniors who learned it in past when it was a valid option and using it at work for years, and new developers are forced to follow them.
+- Is still popular due to seniors who learned it in past when it was a valid option and using it at work for years, later new developers are forced to follow them.
 This process might repeat multiple times...

 - The old popular tech nature: ___ it works, is popular and has big community and resources, yet in time it becomes more complex, due to extensions, compatibility patches and conflict solving layers to make both the original and new syntax/tools/requirements work together...
-Aside of that.
-Each time a new feature is added, this process might be repeated, and the platform gets large, complex, many different variations.(Ex: MS SDKs, .net framework,...)
+Aside of that each time a new feature is added, this process might repeat, and the platform gets large, complex, multiple different revisions.(Ex: MS SDKs, .net framework,...)

-- Breaking changes and migration: ___ when there is a new feature that contradicts something which can't be solved, the devs will decide to either give up on the feature, or make a breaking change which means you must either update previous your previous codes(migration), or stick to the old model/version.
+- Breaking changes and migration: ___ when a new feature that contradicts something in the system which can't be solved, the devs will decide to either give up on the feature, add extra flags/configs or make a breaking change, thus you must stay on old branch or learn + update your previous codes or totally migrate if is hopeless.

-- Each time a breaking change shows up, you might need to repeat this process. this makes multiple builds in a company if all won't follow the same version.
+- Each time a breaking change shows up, you might need to repeat this process. this makes multiple dev branches in a company if the team can't / won't follow.

-- Most cases: Older and more different a platform is, and higher level it be, the issue is seen more often.
+- Issues: older and more different + higher level a platform be, these issues will stack-up, will cost time + resources + paid team to interface them.

 - Lower level coding is not much affected by the mentioned issues. they rarely change, and if so, is about efficiency and stability.